freeCodeCamp/freeCodeCamp/guide/english/html/css-classes/index.md

 <p>is a popular catchphrase that <span class="super-man">Super Man</span> often said.</p>
 ```

 You can then style these elements with CSS.
-Classes are referenced with period (.) before them in CSS, but you should not put periods in your HTML.
+Classes are referenced with period (.) before them in CSS, but you should not put periods in your HTML. `<div class="super-man">` notice how in the HTML the class name does not take a dot, or period.

 ```css
 .super-man {